kirenz/codelabs/markdown/tfx-pipeline-beam/tfx-pipeline-beam.md

 - The template copies directed acyclic graph (DAG) runners --which runs the components one by one in DAG's topological order-- for local environment and [Kubeflow](https://www.kubeflow.org/).
 The file is called **local.runner.py**.

 <aside class="negative">
-Note that the file <b>local.runner.py</b> needs to be moved from the sub-folder data into the project folder tfx-files.
+Note that the file <b>local.runner.py</b> needs to be moved from the sub-folder data into the project folder tfx-beam.
 </aside>

 <!-- ------------------------ -->